jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 Delete all controllers except <code>Welcome</code>.

-We need all our models, and the base for them (`application/core`).
+We need all our models.

-Simplify the base controller - it just needs its constructor; we don't need to render anything.
+Simplify the base controller and <code>views/template</code> appropriately.
+We don't need to render anything.
-We _could_ get rid of it, but it is safer to keep it in case it proves useful later.

-We need to keep `views/errors`, as that is part of CodeIgniter, but we can remove all the other PHP files in the `views` folder, except `homepage.php`.

 ##2.
 Backend UI

-Replace the contents of `views/homepage.php` with a message to the effect that this is a server webapp.

-Modify `controllers/Welcome` to display the modified homepage view.
+Modify the <code>Welcome</code> controller to spit out a suitable message, in case anyone asks for the app directly.
+Use the <code>example-ferries-server</code> as a guide.

 ##3.
 Backend Package